 Were You Arrested for Possession of Cocaine, Heroin, Prescription Pills or Other Narcotics?
 Our Attorneys Can Help

 If you have been arrested for possession of drugs of any type in New Jersey, you face serious criminal penalties.
 Don’t delay in contacting one of our skilled criminal defense attorneys who can fight to protect your rights and freedom.
-To schedule a free and confidential criminal defense consultation call the Law firm of John J. Zarych at 800-508-9786 or contact us online.
+To schedule a free criminal defense consultation call the Law Firm of John J. Zarych at 800-508-9786 or contact us online.
 We are available seven days a week, including holidays.